theCapypara/riptide-docs/source/user_docs/7_working_with_riptide.rst

 .. image:: /_static/img/guide_landing_page.png

-As you can see, also projects with all services, that have HTTP capabilities, are listed here.
+As you can see, projects with all services that have HTTP capabilities are listed here.
 You can click on a link to access the service.

 All service URLs have the following structure::
   <project>(__<service>).<proxy-url>

-If your service is configured to be the main service of the URL, it's url is simply the URL of the proxy (eg. ``dummy.riptide.local``).
+If your service is configured to be the main service of the URL, it's url is simply the URL of the project (eg. ``dummy.riptide.local``).
 If your project has multiple services, than the other services are accessible by adding two underscores to the name of the project (eg. ``dummy__service2.riptide.local``).